SnapperGPS/snappergps-pressure-sensor-daughterboard/README.md

 The five pads on the back of the daughter-board should connect to the five pads on the SnapperGPS receiver.
 The daughter-baord shall be orientated such that the pressure sensor sits in the corner of the SnapperGPS receiver.

+* Package the whole assembly in a water/weather-proof way, which still exposes the gel-filled cavity of the pressure sensor.
+For example, I used silicon potting for this, but you can also use a rigid housing with a 3.07 mm hole combined with an O-ring with inner diameter 1.8 mm and cross-section diameter 0.8 mm.

 ## Flashing

 * Go to [https://snappergps.info/flash](https://snappergps.info/flash).